-Failure to achieve the required minimum standard of work while on academic probation results in suspension from the college for the following semester.
-A student who has been suspended from the college for poor scholarship and who re-enters after the expiration of the semester of suspension, reenters on academic probation.
+Failure to achieve the required minimum standard of work while on academic probation results in suspension from the college for the following regular semester.
+A student who has been suspended from the college for poor scholarship and who re-enters after the expiration of the semester of suspension, re-enters on academic probation.

-Appeals for admission while on suspension should be directed to the Office of the Vice President of Instruction with specific written requests sent to the Coordinator of Instructional Retention, Dual Credit, and University Transfer.
+Appeals for admission while on suspension should be directed to the Office of the Vice President of Instruction with specific written requests sent to Dean of Student Success.